University of Arizona Global Campus: Criticism of acquisition

 In August 2020, faculty members of University of Arizona's Eller College of Management said the acquisition of Ashford University would "impair the value of the University of Arizona, expose the University of Arizona to litigation, impede our ability to compete in the high-quality online space, and harm relationships with current and prospective donors and faculty."

-Gary Rhoades, professor at the Center for the Study of Higher Education at University of Arizona and former general secretary of the American Association of University Professors said "This is a sad example of public universities' 'cynical academic capitalism,' grounded in white privilege and the exploitation of 'others' who the public universities themselves have generally have largely underserved."
+Gary Rhoades, professor at the Center for the Study of Higher Education at the University of Arizona and former general secretary of the American Association of University Professors said, "This is a sad example of public universities' 'cynical academic capitalism,' grounded in white privilege and the exploitation of 'others' who the public universities themselves have generally have largely underserved."

 According to Dave Wells of the Grand Canyon Institute, "Ashford is considered a predatory institution with a history of students dropping out or transferring with huge amounts of debt."
 As part of the transfer of ownership, University of Arizona Global had a service agreement with Zovio.
 According to the agreement, Arizona Global "will pay to the Company services fees equal to the Company's direct costs to provide the services plus an additional amount equal to 19.5% of Global Campus's tuition and fees revenue".
 Zovio continued to lose more money as enrollment at the newly branded University of Arizona Global Campus declined.
-According to the Chronicle of Higher Education, "recent disclosures by Zovio also suggest enrollment struggles lie ahead for America's newest mega-university, at least in the short term".
+According to the Chronicle of Higher Education, "recent disclosures by Zovio also suggest enrollment struggles lie ahead for America's newest mega-university, at least in the short term."

 Lawsuits and accreditation issues

 In 2021, the university's parent company agreed to resolve an inquiry by the Massachusetts Attorney General's Office through an Assurance of Discontinuance regarding Ashford University students.
 More specifically, the company agreed to pay the Massachusetts Attorney General $295,120 and to stop collecting written off balances that former Ashford University students in Massachusetts owed to the school.
 The university also received $564,001 from the American Rescue Plan.
-In July, UAGC"s accreditor, WASC, notified the school that it had "strong concerns that the targets set for academic improvement” at the school “are seriously inadequate to reach levels of student outcomes that should be expected at an accredited institution.”
+In July, UAGC's accreditor, WASC, notified the school that it had "strong concerns that the targets set for academic improvement” at the school “are seriously inadequate to reach levels of student outcomes that should be expected at an accredited institution.”

 In December 2021, a California trial against Ashford University and Bridgepoint Education was underway.
-The California Attorney General alleged that Ashford University and Zovio engaged in "unlawful business practices", providing "false and misleading information to students to persuade them to enroll in the school", and "illegal debt collection practices when students struggled to pay their bills."
+The California Attorney General alleged that Ashford University and Zovio engaged in "unlawful business practices," providing "false and misleading information to students to persuade them to enroll in the school", and "illegal debt collection practices when students struggled to pay their bills."

 In March 2022, WASC kept its notice of concern, noting the school's low retention and graduation rates.